You've just received a notice from your bank telling you that your business bank account has been frozen.

-The Difference Between a Frozen, Suspended, or Closed Account
+The Difference Between a Frozen, Suspended, or Closed Accounts

-In response to stricter measures set by regulatory authorities to fight illegal financial activities, banks use various methods to manage or control suspicious activities that arise from bank accounts.
+In response to stricter measures set by regulatory authorities to fight illegal financial activities, various methods to manage or control suspicious activities that arise from accounts are used.

-When your bank account is not in a normal state, it can be:
+When your account is not in a normal state, it can be:

 In this case, the bank account is frozen entirely.
 It usually happens when the holder is suspected of engaging in illegal activities which lead to investigations.